India Unreserved Cutoff

 EB-5 for China

-Longest EB-5 backlog in the program, around nine and a half years in the unreserved category.
+Longest EB-5 backlog in the program, approximately 9.5 years in the unreserved category.
 Reserved set asides remain Current.

 EB-5 for Vietnam